elastic/site-search-php/README.md

 - The `$indexingResults` array will contains the result of the indexation of each documents.
 You should always check the content of the result.

-- A full list of available field types and associated use cases is available here: https://swiftype.com/documentation/site-search/overview#fieldtype
+- A full list of available field types and associated use cases is available here : https://swiftype.com/documentation/site-search/overview#fieldtype

-- Full documentation for the endpoint and other method available to index documents is available here: https://swiftype.com/documentation/site-search/indexing.
+- Full documentation for the endpoint and other method available to index documents is available here : https://swiftype.com/documentation/site-search/indexing.

 #### Search